kcelebi/kcelebi/README.md

 ## Hi, I'm Kaya! 👋

-I'm a 4th-year Computer Science and Statistics student at Duke University.
-I am an REU research student in Columbia University's EE department in the WiMNet Lab as well as a research intern in Duke ECE's lab.
+I'm an Institutional Securities Technology Analyst at Morgan Stanley.
+I recently graduated from Duke University with a B.S in Computer Science and Statistical Science.
+I was a REU research student in Columbia University's EE department in the WiMNet Lab as well as a research intern in Duke ECE's lab.
 Feel free to explore my past and ongoing projects!

 ## Ongoing Projects - [celebi-pkg](https://www.github.com/celebi-pkg) 🗺